-Starting on September 26, 2020, Mercury – the innermost planet – swings out to an elongation of over 25 degrees east of the sun, placing Mercury in the western sky after sunset.
-Moreover, Mercury remains at better than 25 degrees east of the sun until October 7, 2020.
-On October 1, 2020 – on the same date as the full moon – Mercury sweeps to its greatest elongation of 25.8 degrees east of the sun.
+If you’re in the Northern Hemisphere, you have to look for Mercury much, much sooner after sunset.
+If you do catch it, it’ll be in a sky still lit with bright twilight (see the chart below).
+Still, from the Northern Hemisphere, your best chance of seeing Mercury during the current evening apparition begins around late September.
+The innermost planet is now swinging out to a greatest elongation, or greatest angular distance from the sun on our sky’s dome.
+Beginning on September 26, 2020, Mercury is over 25 degrees east of the sun, placing it in the western sky after sunset.
+It will remain at better than 25 degrees east of the sun until October 7, 2020.
+On October 1, 2020 – on the same date as 2020’s full Harvest Moon for the Northern Hemisphere – Mercury will sweep to its greatest elongation of 25.8 degrees east of the sun.

-When a greatest evening elongation of an inferior planet, such as Mercury, closely coincides with the spring equinox, we can anticipate on a fine evening apparition of Mercury.
-Since the recent September equinox counts as the Southern Hemisphere’s spring equinox, the Southern Hemisphere can expect a favorable evening view of Mercury during the next couple of weeks.
+Why has Mercury been visible to Southern Hemisphere viewers already this month, but not so much for us in the Northern Hemisphere?
+When a greatest evening elongation of an inferior planet, such as Mercury, closely coincides with the spring equinox, viewers can anticipate on a fine evening apparition of Mercury.
+Since the recent September equinox counts as the Southern Hemisphere’s spring equinox, the Southern Hemisphere has a favorable evening view of Mercury.

 Yet, when a greatest evening elongation of Mercury closely coincides with the autumn equinox, it results in a poor apparition of Mercury in the evening sky.
-Given that the September equinox is the Northern Hemisphere’s autumn equinox, mid-northern latitudes will have a hard time teasing Mercury out of the afterglow of sunset, even with binoculars.
+Given that the September equinox is the Northern Hemisphere’s autumn equinox, mid-northern latitudes will have a hard time teasing Mercury out of the afterglow of sunset, even with binoculars, and even when it is farthest from the sun on October 1.

 For October 1, 2020: